 Conclusion

-The Arizona Copper strike is a great learning tool for students of conflict, as it is a blatant example of how conflict negotiation can easily turn stagnant and polarized, when conflicted parties cant find common ground.
+The Arizona Copper strike is a great learning tool for students of conflict, as it is a blatant example of how conflict negotiation can easily turn stagnant and polarized, when conflicted parties can’t find common ground.
 The outcome here became heavily influenced by third intervention and external factors, which left one party in the conflict to lose everything it wanted.

 .